min-uuu/GoldenRabbit-BTT/README.md

 ## How can I use this preset??
 1. Click the latest file from the 'Releases' section on the right side of this page.

-2. Downlaod 'GoldenRabbit.bttpreset' file from the Assets session.
+2. Download 'GoldenRabbit.bttpreset' file from the Assets session.

 3. Import this on your 'BTT'\
    Menubar(top of the screen) -> 'Presets' -> 'Import Preset' -> choose the file -> Import